Below are answers to some of the most frequently asked questions about LIGO.

 - Cryogenics and cryo-electronics

-Although LIGO was designed to listen for one elusive, almost undetectable phenomenon, its impact on science overall will be significant.
+Although LIGO was designed to listen for one elusive, almost undetectable phenomenon, its broader impact on science has already been significant.
+Read more about LIGO's impact on technology in LIGO's Impact on Science and Technology

 How often do gravitational waves that LIGO can detect pass by the Earth?